LIS-Cross-National-Data-Center/lissyrtools/README.md

 The package is already installed in LISSY by the LIS Data Center team.

-You can install the package locally to work with your own data or with the [LIS Sample Datasets](https://www.lisdatacenter.org/resources/self-teaching/) from this GitHub repo with:
+You can install the package locally to work with the [LIS Sample Datasets](https://www.lisdatacenter.org/resources/self-teaching/) from this GitHub repo with:

 ``` r
 devtools::install_github("https://github.com/LIS-Cross-National-Data-Center/lissyrtools")